Digital-Defiance/ecies-lib/docs/MONGODB_OBJECTID_GUID.md

 The conversion works by:
 1. Validating the input is a 24-character hex string
 2. Padding the ObjectId with zeros to create a 32-character hex string
-3. Creating a GuidV4 instance from the padded hex string
+3. Creating a Guid instance from the padded hex string

 **Note:** The ObjectId is padded with zeros at the end, so:
 - ObjectId: `507f1f77bcf86cd799439011` (24 chars)